availproject/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

  *
  * @param availApi Api instance
  * @param hashBlock Hash of the block
- * @param dataIndex Leaf index in the merkle trie fot which the proof is returned
+ * @param dataIndex Leaf index in the merkle trie for which the proof is returned
  * @returns {Promise<*>}
  */
 async function getProof(availApi, hashBlock, dataIndex) {